-Assisted living communities are increasingly conducive aging-in-place.
+Assisted living communities are increasingly conducive to aging in place.
 Working in tandem with hospice care, communities are often able to accommodate residents through end-of-life.

-A Place for Mom can assist families who are interested in senior communities that allow visiting hospice care.
-Our Senior Living Advisors provide families and seniors a tailored list of communities that meets their specific needs and preferences, and they can provide a list of appropriate senior communities that permit onsite hospice should it one day become necessary.
+A Place for Mom can assist families who are interested in assisted living communities that allow visiting hospice care.
+Our Senior Living Advisors provide families a tailored list of communities that meet their loved one’s specific needs and preferences and they can provide a list of appropriate communities that permit onsite hospice should it one day become necessary.

 What questions do you have about assisted living and hospice care?
 We’d like to hear your thoughts in the comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.